The Bankrate promise

 Business credit cards are valuable tools for managing company purchases, and you can come out ahead with the wide variety of rewards and perks many of these accounts offer.
 However, most business credit cards require a personal guarantee as a condition for opening the account, which makes you personally responsible for all payments and any resulting debt.

 Like all lenders, credit card issuers want to mitigate risk.
-A personal guarantee provides a measure of assurance to the issuer that the account holder will handle the account as per the agreement.
-The guarantee acts as a type of insurance policy.
-If you fall behind on payments and default on the debt, the credit card issuer can attempt to collect the debt.
+A personal guarantee provides a measure of assurance to the issuer that the cardholder will handle the account as per the agreement.
+In this way, the guarantee acts as a type of insurance policy; if you fall behind on payments and default on the debt, the credit card issuer can attempt to collect the debt.

-If that prospect makes you uneasy, you may consider a business credit card without a personal guarantee.
-Your options will be far more limited and the qualifications will be stringent, but a few cards like this do exist.
+If that prospect makes you uneasy, you may want to consider business credit cards with no personal guarantee.
+Your options will be far more limited and the qualifications will be more stringent, but a few cards like this do exist.

-Here’s what you need to know about the best business credit cards currently available that do not require personal guarantees and how they work.
+Here’s what you need to know about the best business credit cards currently available that do not require personal guarantees.

 Best no-personal-guarantee business credit cards

-Here are the best no-personal-guarantee business credit cards that are currently available:
+Here are the best “no PG” business credit cards that are currently available:

 SVB Innovators Card: Best for fast-growing companies

-Silicon Valley Bank (SVB) has developed the SVB Innovators Card* with the early-stage company in mind.
+Silicon Valley Bank (SVB) — now a division of First Citizens Bank — offers the SVB Innovators Card* with early-stage companies in mind.
 To qualify for the card, you’ll need a business banking account with SVB.
 In addition to not requiring a personal guarantee, there’s no annual fee or fee for cards you want to distribute to your employees.
-It’s a charge card and not a credit card, so you’ll have to pay in full by the due date, and there is no APR because you won’t be revolving any debt.
+It’s also important to note that this is a charge card, not a credit card.
+You’ll need to be able to pay your balance in full by the due date, though you won’t incur interest charges or be subject to an APR because you won’t be revolving any debt.

 The SVB Innovators Card comes with a business rewards program, too — you’ll earn 2X points for every dollar you spend, and you can redeem points for statement credits.